BunnyEncoder20/Work_Github/Tech_2_Learn/Kopia.md

 **NOTE:**
 - *Kopia* will self generate a `tls-cert`.
 The secure server key and cert will stored into the designated file paths.
 - On first run, the server will also output it's `Trusted server certificate fingerprint (SHA256)` which needs to be saved and stored carefully.
 This is only printed once and will be needed every time the client UI is connected to this server repo.
+- Also note down the server username and password, this is used to sign into the server web UI as a admin
 ## 3. Running Server for all other times
 ```bash
 kopia server start